Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lessons12.md

 >>❗ **IMPORTANT** You will likely need to download a SVG preview extension to view the SVG in your IDE.
 I recommend trying **[SVG Preview](https://marketplace.visualstudio.com/items?itemName=SimonSiefke.svg-preview)**.

+- Importantly, this SVG code _**is not**_ a URI, but we can convert this into a URI that a browser can understand by passing all the necessary data through the URL of our browser.
+-